Norbert Balogh

-Norbert Sándor Balogh (born 21 February 1996) is a Hungarian footballer who plays as a forward for Vasas on loan from the Slovak club DAC Dunajská Streda, and the Hungarian national team.
+Norbert Sándor Balogh (born 21 February 1996) is a Hungarian footballer who last played as a forward for Slovak club DAC Dunajská Streda and the Hungarian national team.

 Club career

-Balogh grew up in very poor circumstances in Hajdúböszörmény, Hajdú County, Hungary.
+Balogh grew up in very poor circumstances in a Roma neighbourhood of Hajdúböszörmény, Hajdú County, Hungary.
 His parents did not earn enough money, therefore he often starved.
 Balogh's parents could not afford to buy new shoes for him, therefore he was often mocked at school.
 In an interview with Nemzeti Sport, Balogh said that he did not mind that he was brought up in poor circumstances because as an adult he can appreciate the success more.
 But he never forgets where he comes from.
 He is still in touch with his old friends from his birthplace.
 He remembers during the summers he played football with his friends even if they did not have food.
 He started playing football in the football club of Hajdúböszörmény and he was spotted during an exhibition match by László Arany, who invited him to go to the academy of Debreceni VSC.

 When he was 17 he got a contract from Debrecen and he rented a flat there.
 He sent some of his earning to his parents who got divorced.
 When he was selected for the first squad of the club his father had to go to prison which hurt Balogh.
 His father is an important person in his life because he taught him a lot and persuaded him to become a footballer.